Boots Malone

 Boots Malone is a 1952 American drama film directed by William Dieterle.
-It stars William Holden as a down-on-his-luck sports agent and Johnny Stewart as a rich runaway who wants to become a jockey.
+It stars William Holden as a sports agent and Johnny Stewart as a rich runaway who wants to become a jockey.

 Plot

-Down on his luck, jockey agent "Boots" Malone is at a diner with his friend "Stash" Clements when teenage runaway Thomas Gibson Jr. tries to pay for his meal with a hundred-dollar bill.
+Down on his luck, jockey agent "Boots" Malone is at a diner with his friend "Stash" Clements when teenage runaway Thomas Gibson Jr. tries to pay for his meal with a $100 bill.
 Interested in the money himself, Boots takes the boy under his wing.
 Tommy is eager to become a jockey, so he offers to pay Boots to train him.

-Meanwhile, Boots, Stash, and "Preacher" Cole have their eyes on a promising horse, White Cargo.
+Boots, Stash and "Preacher" Cole have their eyes on a promising horse named White Cargo.
 They fix it so that he performs badly at his next workout.
-As a result, the owner puts the horse up for auction, and they buy him.
+As a result, the owner places the horse for auction, and they buy him.

 One day, White Cargo is startled and bolts with Tommy on his back, showing that the boy has some talent.
-Boots lets Tommy ride in a race but does not tell him that they have secretly weighed White Cargo down so they can get better odds for their bets in a later race.
-The horse does poorly, upsetting Tommy.
-To restore his confidence, Boots has him ride in another race on a different horse; he wins.
+Boots lets Tommy ride in a race but does not tell him that they have secretly weighed White Cargo down in order to secure better odds for their bets in a later race.
+The horse fares poorly, upsetting Tommy.
+To restore his confidence, Boots has him ride in another race on a different horse, and he wins.

 As the big race approaches, Boots tangles with a private detective hired by Tommy's mother, a wealthy businesswoman, to find her boy.
 Boots reluctantly calls her and tells her where to collect her son.
-Disapproving of Boots, she convinces Tommy that Boots turned him in for the $5000 reward.
-Despite this, Tommy runs away again and returns to Boots in time for the race.
-The two reconcile.
+Disapproving of Boots, she convinces Tommy that Boots turned him in for the $5,000 reward.
+However, Tommy returns to Boots in time for the race, and they reconcile.
 When Mrs. Gibson calls, Boots warns her that she will lose the love of her son if she prevents him from racing.

-Meanwhile, Matson, a gangster to whom Boots owes money, tells him to throw the race, as he has bet heavily on another horse.
-Boots tries to convince Tommy to go along but does not have the heart to spoil what may be the boy's last ride, and White Cargo wins.
-Afterwards, Tommy boards a train to go back to school.
-When Boots is warned that Matson and his men are waiting for him, he jumps on the train.
+Matson, a gangster to whom Boots owes money, tells him to throw the race, as Matson has bet heavily on another horse.
+Boots tries to convince Tommy to agree, but he does not have the heart to spoil what may Tommy's last ride, and White Cargo wins.
+Tommy boards a train to return to school.
+When Boots is warned that Matson and his men are awaiting him, he jumps aboard the train.